pubnub/pubnub-api/silverlight/README.md

 # PubNub 3.3.0.1 Web Data Push Cloud-Hosted API
 # C# for .net 4 and 3.5

+For a video walkthrough, check out https://vimeo.com/57495830 !

 Open 3.3.0.1/PubNub-Messaging/PubNub-Messaging.sln, and the example Pubnub_Example.cs should demonstrate all functionality, asyncronously using delegates.
 You can also view and inspect the tests for additional insight.